sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 that says "Not in a function.
 Type 'df' to define it here.
 This is because the function is called from a basic block r2 did not recognize, so r2 could not find the function either.
 Lets obey, and type *df*!
-A function is indeed created, but want some meaningful name for it.
+A function is indeed created, but we want some meaningful name for it.
 So press *dr* while still in visual mode, and name this function *instr_A*!

 ![instr_A minimap](img/instr_A/instr_A_minimap.png)